Inference for Treatment Effects Conditional on Generalized Principal Strata using Instrumental Variables: Examples

-\begin{example}[\textit{Encouragement design}] Consider a multi-arm RCT with noncompliance, where $\mathcal D = \mathcal Z = \{0, \dots, |\mathcal D| - 1\}$, $Z=d$ denotes random assignment to treatment $d$, and $D(d)=d$ denotes that the subject would comply with assignment if assigned to treatment $d$.
+\begin{example}[\textit{Encouragement design}] Consider a multi-arm RCT with possibly two-sided noncompliance, where $\mathcal D = \mathcal Z = \{0, \dots, K\}$, $Z=d$ denotes random assignment to treatment $d$, and $D(d)=d$ denotes that the subject would comply with assignment if assigned to treatment $d$.
 More generally, not necessarily in the context of an RCT, one can interpret $Z=d$ as random encouragement to treatment $d$ and interpret $D(d)=d$ as the subject would take treatment $d$ if encouraged to do so.
-In this example, $Q$ satisfies Assumption \ref{as:exog} because $Z$ is randomly assigned. \cite{bai2024identifying} generalize the ``no-defier'' restriction of \cite{imbens1994identification} as follows:
+In this example, $Q$ satisfies Assumption \ref{as:exog} because $Z$ is randomly assigned. \cite{bai2024identifying} generalize the ``no-defier'' restriction of \cite{imbens1994identification} to